rohithegde/rohithegde.github.com/_posts/2021-07-25-ckad-preparation.md

 !["k8s"](/assets/images/k8s/k8s-certs.png "k8s")

-Its a **2 hour exam with 19 questions involving 4 clusters**.
-Details on it can be accessed [here](https://docs.linuxfoundation.org/tc-docs/certification/tips-cka-and-ckad){:target="_blank" rel="nofollow"} and [here](https://www.cncf.io/certification/ckad/){:target="_blank" rel="nofollow"}.
+Its a **2 hour exam with 19 questions involving 4 clusters with atleast 66% needed to clear it**.
+Details on it can be accessed [here](https://docs.linuxfoundation.org/tc-docs/certification/tips-cka-and-ckad){:target="_blank" rel="nofollow"}, [here](https://www.cncf.io/certification/ckad/){:target="_blank" rel="nofollow"} and [here](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-score-is-needed-to-pass-the-exam){:target="_blank" rel="nofollow"}.
 The time constraint is the most crucial factor here.
 2 hours can go away in a jiffy if you are not well versed with the necessary skills or get careless.

 ## Three focus areas for successful time management in the exam